Don’t have a roof or gutters you can use to catch rainwater?

 All rainwater harvesting systems use the same parts.
 This is true even if you aren’t using your roof and gutters or are making an emergency survival rainwater catcher.
 These parts include:

-- Conveyance system: Without gutters, you will use a “drip conveyance system where the water drips or flows directly into the container.
+- Conveyance system: Without gutters, you will use a “drip conveyance system” where the water drips or flows directly into the container.

-Ways to Collect Rainwater without Gutters or a Roof
+6 Sustainable Ways to Collect Rainwater

-1. Tarp Rainwater Catcher
+1. Tarp

-Tip: Put a stick or other heavy object on the tarp to angle it towards your buckets or barrels.
+Tip: Put a stick or heavy object on the tarp to angle it towards your buckets or barrels.

 How Much Rain Can You Catch with a Tarp?